 Can you reconstruct the original text?
 Of course you can!
 Now imagine that instead of four copies, you have dozens, from numerous geographical locations, and in multiple languages.
 In addition, you have other texts that quote the recipe, and yet other texts that discuss what the cookies taste like.
 That makes it even easier to reconstruct the text!

-Now imagine that there’s a 5th manuscript, but historians tell you that it was copied by a group of fanatical health-nuts.
+Now imagine that there’s a 5th manuscript, but historians tell you that it was copied by a group of health fanatics.
 It reads:

 This is an example of a deliberate change, not a mistake.
 You can tell because of the weird way it reads (why would you list something that you don’t need in a recipe?), the testimony of the other manuscripts, and the known historical context.
 Together, it all proves that those final words are spurious.